 The drawing should be framed using an acid-free mount (mat).
 A mount conserves the drawing over time by ensuring the glass doesn’t directly touch the drawing, preventing the graphite from being rubbed or smudged by the glass.
 This also discourages condensation from damaging the paper by causing mould or mildew.

 When deciding where to hang it, avoid strong sunlight as this may cause the paper to warp.
-Avoid hanging it over a source of heat, like a radiator or fireplace.
+Also avoid hanging it over a source of heat, like a radiator or fireplace.

 Type of Frame

 A professional framer will be able to give you lots of advice when picking your frame and mounts, generally drawings look good when framed in a simple neutral manner to let the drawing “come forward”, taking into account the colour harmony and the aesthetic of the composition.
 Of course this will also depend on your decor and what will work well in your house.

 The camel on the left is framed with a silver frame and double mount; the small inner mount picks out the colour of the frame and the graphite.